lelutin/puppet-fail2ban/README.md

 ## Parameters to fail2ban class ##

+All of the values configured through the `fail2ban` class are used to configure global default values.
+These values can be overridden by individual jails.

  * `ignoreip` Default ignored IP(s) when parsing logs.
 Default value is '127.0.0.1'.
 Multiple values should be separated by spaces
  * `bantime` Number of seconds during which reaching maxretry gets an IP